There are two major methods to translate MEC to other languages rather than English.

 Note 1:

-The month translations supplied using the native WordPress internationalization.
+The months’ translations are supplied using native WordPress internationalization.
 So you should be able to get those translations using a completed translation file.

 WordPress already includes localized date formats.
 Please make sure that the WP .mo file is correctly installed in /wp-content/languages.